Yesterday, the U.S. Supreme Court cleared the way for the

 For immigrants arriving to the United States, the American tax system can be a very new and confusing concept.
 In fact, the U.S. tax system is so complex that most natural-born Americans have difficulty filing each year.
 As a general rule, U.S. tax law applies to you if you live in the United States or spend a significant amount of time here.

 In the United States everyone with income above certain levels is expected to file a tax return.
 That’s not true in all countries around the world.
 In many countries, the government withholds taxes from paychecks, and the individual never has to directly file an income tax return.
 The Internal Revenue Service (IRS) is the U.S. agency responsible for collecting taxes.

 Whether you are a lawful permanent resident or an undocumented immigrant, it’s important that you get a basic understanding of your tax filing obligations.

 A dual intent visa allows foreign nationals to be temporarily present in the United States with the intention of possibly immigrating to the U.S. permanently.
 That’s significant because most temporary visas require that the visitor intend to return home.
 Thus, attempting to adjust status to permanent resident with other nonimmigrant visas can potentially trigger severe, long-term immigration problems.

 Most people will find it difficult to qualify for a U.S. nonimmigrant visa, such as a visitor visa, if there is any evidence of immigrant intent—a past intent, an intent to seek to immigrate during this trip to the U.S., an intent to immigrate to the U.S. in the future, or even a hope to immigrate in the future.
-The applicant must establish nonimmigrant intent.
-Continue reading
+The applicant must prove that he or she has nonimmigrant intent.

 The steps to obtain a family-based green card — officially known as a permanent resident card — vary based on the qualifying family relationship and where you live (inside the United States or outside).